jpcx/deep-props.get/README.md

 [![NPM](https://nodei.co/npm/deep-props.get.png)](https://nodei.co/npm/deep-props.get/)

-Retrieves a nested property from a data source by iterating over a supplied path.
-Supports Objects, Arrays, Maps, Sets, WeakMaps, and JSON strings automatically.
+Retrieves a nested property from a data source.
+Supports Objects, Arrays, Maps, Sets, WeakMaps, WeakSets, and JSON.
 Supports the use of a custom extraction function to handle unsupported datasets.

 See the [usage examples](#usage) for an overview of different types of data structures.

 ## Getting Started

-The following installation, testing, and deployment instructions assume that deep-props.extract will be installed as a standalone module.
+The following installation, testing, and deployment instructions assume that deep-props.get will be installed as a standalone module.
 For instructions on how to install and test all deep-props modules, please [refer to the main README](https://github.com/jpcx/deep-props/blob/master/README.md).
 Functionality of the module remains the same in both cases.

 ### Prerequisites